Lekensteyn/pdf.js-wiki/Frequently-Asked-Questions.md

 We are glad to hear that and will try to help you, but first check examples at https://github.com/mozilla/pdf.js#learning and search existing [issues](https://github.com/mozilla/pdf.js/search?q=keyword&type=Issues).
 If this does not help, please prepare short well-documented example that demonstrate the problem and make it accessible online on your website, jsbin, etc. before opening a new issue or contacting us on the IRC channel -- keep in mind that just code snippets won't help us troubleshoot the problem.
 The issues that do not provide enough details will be closed as invalid/incomplete (see [reporting issue](#issue) above).

 Please periodically check or subscribe to our dev-pdf-js@lists.mozilla.org mailing list to be informed about changes in the PDF.js architecture/design or security announcements.

+<a name="version"></a>
+## What is a latest stable version of PDF.js?

+PDF.js is a general-purpose library to parse and render PDFs.
+At the moment it's included in the number of projects such as Firefox, Firefox OS, Chromium Extension, etc. We are recording our changes to the library with Github [pull requests](https://github.com/mozilla/pdf.js/pulls) and the log of the changes is also available form the git log.

+The version number consists of three digits: the major release number, minor release number and build number.
+The major and minor number are selected when some major milestone is reached.
+The build number is incremented by one each time when new a commit is pushed to the master branch.
+For sanity check, we accompany each version number with the SHA number of the latest commit.

+We are moving fast and trying to land as much good stuff as we can review and test.
+The [generic viewer](http://mzl.la/pdf-js) and development of version of Firefox PDF Viewer [extension](http://mzl.la/pdf-xpi) are always contain the latest PDF.js build and available for testing.

+During cool down period, at our discretion, we push our library to the [Firefox Nightly](http://nightly.mozilla.org/) channel.
+We decided to tag/mark our master branch each time we do that, and at that point a beta release is created.
+To define a stable version we listen for a feedback from users and projects that use PDF.js library.
+If no critical issues (e.g. a build is unusable, majority of the documents cannot be rendered, etc.) appeared, we promote the build as stable.
+Otherwise we either discard the release by replacing it by new beta or redo the build with commits that will fix a critical issue.